Hundemeier/sacn/README.md

 It is useful to check if the test coverage changed with `coverage run -m pytest` and then `coverage html`, which generates a `htmlcov/index.html` file with all the information.

 ### Changelog
+ * 1.6.2: Test coverage of sub-module `messages` is now 100%.
+Fixed a bug where a too long source name did not throw an exception.
+ Fixed a bug where invalid DMX data could be set on the `DataPacket`.
+(Thanks to mthespian!
+See #30 for more information)
  * 1.6.1: Fixed a bug, where the DMX start code was not set on received packets (Thanks to mthespian!
 See #29 for more information)
  * 1.6: Added dmxStartCode property to DataPacket (Thanks to mthespian! see #27 for more information)
  * 1.5: Performance improvement: Deleted debugging statements in hot path of packet sending and receiving (Thanks to shauneccles!
 See #25 for more information)